The Burrito Prince of Folsom Street

 Frankie looks up at the mural Don Rafael asked the painter Juan Carlos to put on El Muelle’s back wall, a great pier with the Bay Bridge in the background, with the faces of hundreds of different people in a rainbow of colors, all stepping down the gangway of a ship to come to this city named for that other man with holy eyes, San Francisco.
 Frankie thinks how much the sun has faded the colors of those faces—funny how he never really noticed just how tired this place was looking.
 He has a fleeting thought to close the blinds against the late-afternoon sun, to protect it, but his phone rings, the sound of a tinny, robotic harp with invisible fingers on the strings.
 Frankie looks down to see the caller ID number of Cabrillo Capital LLC.

 Fuck, Frankie says to himself, looking around to see if anyone’s watching, heading for the little office in back.
 So this is really happening.

-Editors note: part two of the Burrito Prince of Folsom Street will be published in the Spring 2017 issue.
+Editors note: part two of the Burrito Prince of Folsom Street continues below.